 Before getting straight into the packing list, let’s quickly cover the weather.
-Since Joshua Tree is located on the westernmost edge of the Colorado Desert, you can already expect that the weather will be relatively hot throughout the entire year.
+Since Joshua Tree is located on the westernmost edge of the Colorado Desert in North America, you can already expect that the weather will be relatively hot throughout the entire year.

 During the summer, the average temperature can go above 100 degrees Fahrenheit.
 Because of this, visiting Joshua Tree in the winter months is much better and safer in terms of heat exhaustion.

 During the winter, it can snow in Joshua Tree, although it is pretty rare.
 However, temperatures during the winter at night can go down to the 30s.
 During the winter days in Joshua Tree, temperatures are generally around 60 degrees.
 It can go up to 70 degrees or even down to the high 50s.

 As you can imagine packing light, breathable clothing (summer) along with some layers (winter) is always important for the time that you spend in the park.
 The weather gets cooler in the evenings, so I recommend wearing a pair of pants and a light jacket just in case.

 In my opinion, checking the weather forecast around a week before your visit will help guide you a little extra in what you need to pack in terms of being cool or warm, but here are my essentials for your Joshua Tree Packing List.

 I want to give you a quick bulleted packing list before getting into all the details.
 This includes light cotton shirts, shorts, tank tops, or workout clothes.
 This will be most comfortable for you.
 If you don’t plan on doing intense hiking, or want to take photos, you could also pack a maxi dress, which is what I did.

 The amount you pack will be dependent on the number of days you plan on spending in Joshua Tree.
 Here is a quick list of all of the essentials that you will need: